dshakes/k8-facets/README.md

 # k8-facets
 A repo to manage all cluster facets in a separate pipeline.
-Facets are managed as either a helm manifest or k8 manifest.
+Facets are managed either as helm manifests or k8 manifests.

 ## Pipelines